 Meditation begins when all the mental energies of the mind are focused on one idea alone.
-Certain conditions and postures will be conducive in attaining this state of meditation and it is the aim of this article to outline the preferred conditions and suitable postures to adopt for passive meditation.
+Certain conditions and postures will be conducive in attaining this state of meditation and it is the aim of this article to outline the preferred conditions and suitable postures for proper yoga with the help of the right supplements (available with a prescription discount card).

 In yoga there are two main meditation practices, active and passive.
 Active meditation allows us to meditate in the midst of action for example when we perform daily activities; when we walk, talk, eat, watch the world go by, listen to music, the wind, rain etc Such meditations allow us to become more attentive and focused on what we are doing so increasing our awareness and can be practiced anywhere at any time.